DennisEduardo/UdacityDS/Project1/README.md

 3. Which occupations were most popular in Latam?
 4. Which Latam location has the highest career satisfaction?
 5. Which Latam location has the highest salary?
-6. Which Location has the highest salary growth?

 ## File Descriptions <a name="files"></a>